Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

     - You will be notified when this item is listed.

+9. The user is notified of desired item and receives a prompt containing the address and additional comments.

+    - You will be notified when this item is currently available and the details to schedule a meet-up with the owner.

-9. The homeowner can close the website or click (button: LOG_OFF).
+10. The homeowner can close the website or click (button: LOG_OFF).